-The SPYRAL HTN-ON MED trial showed that renal denervation was superior to sham control at improving ambulatory blood pressure, though office blood pressure was modestly improved and medication burden was reduced.
+The SPYRAL HTN-ON MED trial failed to show that renal denervation was superior to sham control at improving ambulatory blood pressure, though office blood pressure was modestly improved and medication burden was reduced.

 The goal of the trial was to evaluate renal denervation compared with sham control among patients with uncontrolled blood pressure on antihypertensive drug therapy.

 - Masked (patients, caregivers, and those assessing blood pressure)

-Patients with uncontrolled blood pressure on antihypertensive drug therapy were randomized to renal denervation (n = 38) vs. sham control (n = 131).
+Patients with uncontrolled blood pressure on antihypertensive drug therapy were randomized to renal denervation (n = 206) vs. sham control (n = 131).
 Pilot cohort (n = 80 patients) and expansion cohort (n = 257 patients).

 Renal denervation was performed in a spiral fashion in four quadrants: the renal artery and branch vessels 3-8 mm in diameter with the Symplicity Spyral or the Symplicity G3 denervation catheter.